garzarobm-old/Senior_Design_Project/ErrolTensorFlow/README.md

 				b.
 10 kB of ram is used.
 			- has already a set of "yes, no" words you can train.
 	2. Speech_commands tutorial for training 7 words
+	3. We could try other options instead of the CNN
+			A. recurrent network
+			B.dilate (atrous) convolutions.